Forgiveness Theology in Marital Counseling: Navigating Grace, Justice, and Reconciliation in Wounded Marriages

 Implications for Ministry and Credentialing

-For counselors seeking to formalize their marriage counseling expertise, the Abide University Retroactive Assessment Program offers credentialing that recognizes the specialized knowledge required for effective ministry to couples navigating betrayal and restoration.
+For counselors seeking to formalize their marriage counseling expertise and develop deeper competency in forgiveness theology, the Abide University Retroactive Assessment Program offers credentialing that recognizes the specialized knowledge required for effective ministry to couples navigating betrayal, abuse, and restoration.

 For ministry professionals seeking to formalize their expertise, the Abide University Retroactive Assessment Program offers a pathway to academic credentialing that recognizes prior learning and pastoral experience.